 We are Ines and Christian Sachs and are the founders of Cactus Competence.
 While Christian is a project management enthusiast and entrepreneur, Ines takes care things flow smoothly, from the website till the marketing of our brand.
 She is also the one who will stress-test the approaches to project management that Christian develops and send him back to the drawing board in case it is not fun, easy or efficient enough.

-With all the fun in the work, we take our concern very seriously and offer well-tried and experienced practical know-how combined with well-grounded theoretical background.
-Always focusing on the road capability.
+We like having fun with what we are doing, in fact this does not even feel like work.
+Still, we take our concern very seriously and offer well-tried and experienced practical know-how combined with well-grounded theoretical background.
+Always focusing on their road capability.

 We have stress-tested in practice every single tip and tool we present here.
 We are still working as project managers in the field.
-This distinguishes us from many other project management trainers.
+This distinguishes us from many other project management consultants and trainers.

 The CACTUS Team

 – the Expert –

 Project management expert with more than 25 years of experience in Germany, France, Asia, South- and Central America and Arabia.